 Large Umatic tapes (left) and small ones (on the right) are both covered.

 Tape transfers for any of the Umatic formats are £17 per tape, or £15 in larger quantities, making me one of the cheapest transfer services for these tapes.
 Furthermore, note that other UK transfer companies cannot take all of the High Band or SP variants and international TV systems and so may well let you down.
 We are probably the only transfer service in the world who support essentially every kind of Umatic recording.Nearly all customers take video, which can be uploaded, put onto a USB stick or hard disk, depending on quantity and running times.
 Typically we provide DV-AVI files of 13GB per hour, ideal for all PC and Mac video editing software, and also smaller MPEG4 files of 4GB per hour, ideal for uploading, sharing and playback on portable devices.

 For more complex assemble editing of many short items,

 port for the ultimate colour performance.

 Note: Ampex branded tapes.
-Unfortunately
+Unfortunately Ampex

 Ampex tapes may give degraded results for part of the recording or in rare

 cases may be completely unrecoverable.
 Please check and tell me if

 any of your tapes are made by Ampex.
 Other brands such as Sony,

 Kodak and BASF do not generally have these issues if they have been stored

-known for poor magnetic retentivity (self erasing) which can
+properly, though Scotch/3M tapes are known for poor magnetic retentivity

 |Umatic recording type||PAL||NTSC||SECAM|